Grimes-Gif/Biomarker-depp/README.md

 6. The first set of labels consisted of strings that were the specific disorder each patient had.
 This set consisted of 12 unique values.
 7. The second set of labels consisted of the more general groupings of each disorder, called the main disorders.
 This set consisted of 8 unique values.

+Note: In this analysis we only used 'specific.disorder' labels which consisted of 12 unique values, more analysis can be done to see if these values were too specific to be categorized by EEG.

 ### Data cleaning, Feature extraction, Engineering, and Reduction
 1. Initially, PCA was run on the entire dataset in order to reduce dimensionality.
 This was a must, as the initial dataset contains over 1000 features.
 After running PCA, we found that aiming for even 70% recovered variance led to 40+ components, which still wasn't ideal.
 Thus, we decided to divide the data into subsets using feature selection.
 See results for more information.
 2. After PCA analysis we decided to do feature extraction, columns 116 - 1000 were all coherence values between each electrode.
 Since we were not particularly interested in these values and more so the raw frequencies of each wave, we dropped these columns.
 This instantly made our dataset much easier to work with.